 Trzebnicki Maidens House

-You are reading now about the oldest, partly preserved residential building in Wroclaw.
-It was first mentioned in 1208.
-The object is named ”The Romanesque House” or ”Trzebnicki Maidens House”.
-The name refers to its owners – the sisters from the Order of Cistercians of Trzebnica – they used to live here, up until 1810, when the order was liquidated.
-This early-gothic, two-story brick structure was build on a trapezium plan, but it was rebuilt several times over the centuries.
-Elements in the romanesque style, such as arches in the central part of the object, can be found next to the gothic ones, such as cross vaulting or windows.
+You are reading now about the oldest, partially preserved residential building in Wroclaw.
+The first mention of the building appears in historical sources as early as the year 1208.
+The object is named ”The Romanesque House” or ”Trzebnicki Maidens House” reffering to the Cistercians nuns from Trzebnica who resided there until 1810 when the order was liquidated.
+The early Gothic, two-story brick building was built on a trapezium plan and was rebuilt many times over the centuries.
+Romanesque elements in the romanesque style, such as arches in the central part of the structure, appear next Gothic ones, such as cross arches and windows.

-Building was destroyed during World War II.
-In 1959, Tadeusz Kozaczewki – art historian and urban planner – discovered the relics of the simple hall and two arched rooms.
+Much of the building was destroyed during World War II.
+In 1959, Tadeusz Kozaczewki – art historian and urban planner – discovered the relics of the simple hall and two vaulted rooms.
 Conservation works were conduc-ted in the years 1966–69, according to the design of Henryk Dziurla.
-During that time, original remains were combined with reinforced concrete roof, as well as – with distinctive glass wall.
-Third room with a mezzanine was created in 1996.
-Currently, the builiding has sunk into the ground, so the original, usable floor level now reaches street level.
-Historic interior was perfectly suitable for an exhibition space.
+During that time, the original remains were supplemented with reinforced concrete roof, as well as with distinctive glass wall.
+A third room with a mezzanine was created in 1996.
+Currently, the builiding has sunk into the ground to such an extent that the original, usable floor level now reaches street level.
+The historic interior is perfectly suited for an exhibition space.

-It used to be the seat of the Wroclaw’s Photo Gallery, which was brought to life in 1973.
-Its name has changed and in 1977 it became Foto-Medium-Art Gallery.
-Nowadays, FOTO-GEN Gallery, belonging to the Culture and Art Centre in Wroclaw – is located in this historic buliding with three rooms.
+Previously, this was the seat of Wroclaw’s Photo Gallery, which was brought to life in 1973.
+The name changed and in 1977 it became Foto-Medium-Art Gallery.
+Nowadays, FOTO-GEN Gallery, belonging to the Culture and Art Centre in Wroclaw – is located in this historic buliding with three exhibition rooms.